 Alcohol is sweet – Okay, not all of it tastes as sweet as a Madeira or liqueur which are very sweet, but all alcohol falls into the sweet class.
 From there its other flavors are defined by what was fermented or added as flavoring.
 Fruits will all be sweet, whether the fruit was added during the ferment process or added in later like a sangria.

 Alcohol moves stasis – It breaks through stagnation quickly which can be relaxing or create hyperactivity depending on your nature.
 However, it doesn’t remedy why the stasis is happening – which needs to be addressed.
-A little mulled red wine with spices can work wonders for cold, Blood deficient people in the winter.
-Occasionally I may recommend a client go relax with a good glass of wine and some chocolate.
+A little mulled red wine with spices can work wonders for cold or Blood deficient people in the winter.
+Occasionally, I may recommend a client go relax with a good glass of wine and some chocolate.
 It’s about moderation and using tools appropriately.

 Alcohol can aggravate wind – For interior wind patterns like epilepsy, tremors, strokes, and high blood pressure, alcohol can be dangerous.
 However, in some exterior wind invasion like the onset of a cold a hot toddy can help open the pores and ‘release to the exterior’ to push the pathogen out.

 Do I recommend alcohol medicinally?
 Yes – if it is appropriate for the client’s pattern, it’s not contraindicated directly for their pattern and only if they do not have an abusive relationship/addiction to alcohol.
 Tinctures and bitters made with alcohol are wonderful ways to get herbs absorbed easily into the body.
 Alcohol enters the blood stream quickly and a little mulled wine or cider with whisky on a cold day or to fight off a cold can be a powerful tool.

 Again, a word of caution if you struggle with alcoholism seek help and refrain from using alcohol.
 If your relationship to alcohol is one with good boundaries enjoy exploring a little.